Comparison

 By Pricing Sensitivity

-Budget-conscious or variable volume: Ken from Finance (per-invoice), Ramp (free with cards)
+Variable volume or many occasional approvers: Ken from Finance (per-invoice), Ramp (free with cards)

 What Vendors Don't Tell You